SABS-R3-Epidemiology/abm-project-2023/README.md

 ## Installation

-To install a copy of the solver, open a terminal and run:
+To install a copy of the simulator, open a terminal and run:

 	git clone git@github.com:SABS-R3-Epidemiology/abm-project-2023.git